 “This project was a little outside the box, but that’s what we look for,” says Lamb.
 “We saw that this was a highly respected contractor with the financial wherewithal and credit to complete the job.
 T. Iida did everything right — they prepared the site and received the components right on time.”

-“I think the strongest thing about the Old Republic branch office is that when they commit to a project or contractor, they will find a way to get it done,” says Wong.
+“I think the strongest thing about the Old Republic branch office is that when they commit to a project or contractor, they will find a way to get it done,” says the agent.
 “They had the experience and insight into underwriting to address the issues and break the project down to get the home office to approve it.”

 Says Kimura, “Old Republic had faith in us.
 They asked a lot of questions and did their due diligence, but they saw that it was doable.
 They totally had our back on this project.”